 In real life, people looking at the FAQ and icon conditions would have no problem in seeing the key information, compared with the control group who would have to click and read a traditional long set of small print.
 And we know that very few people do that.

 If they had the material in front of them, then 57% comprehension is a terrible result.
-So I suspect they didn't have it in front of them, in which case this is not a test of understanding but of memory, and this are not the same thing at all.
+So I suspect they didn't have it in front of them, in which case this is not a test of understanding but of memory, and this is not the same thing at all.
 And if memory is of interest, educational research standardly distinguishes between immediate recall and delayed recall following a distractor task or the passage of time.

 This has been a recurring theme over a long career – expensive and apparently thorough research on the presentation of information, undermined by inattention to design processes and expert critical judgement.
 The first publication I co-authored in 1976 was on exactly this issue: Criticism, alternatives and tests.
 It brings out the grumpy old man in me every time.